rikkkdipen/Hashnode/clul5j5o5000609jxctop06q1.md

 1. **Go to the Python website:** Open your web browser and go to [www.python.org](http://www.python.org).

-2. **Download** **Python:** On the Python website, click on the "Downloads" tab.
+2. **DownloadPython:** On the Python website, click on the "Downloads" tab.
 You'll see a button that says "Download Python."
 Click on it.

 3. **Choose the installer:** You'll be directed to a page with different versions of Python.
 The latest version is usually displayed at the top.
 Click on the "Download" button next to the version you want.
 For most users, the recommended version is fine.